 What makes one inflatable kayak better than another?
-We set out to answer exactly that question by putting these compactible boats through a myriad of side-by-side tests.
-We chose five metrics on which to rate each boat, being both complementary and mutually exclusive to bring you an in-depth picture of how each kayak stacks up to the competition.
+We set out to answer exactly that question by putting these packable boats through a myriad of side-by-side tests.
+We chose five metrics on which to rate each boat, being both complementary and mutually exclusive, to bring you an in-depth picture of how each kayak stacks up to the competition.
 Here's how we did it.

-We also checked how waterproof it was, how easily it collected water while paddling, and if it had any draining mechanism (including tipping the boat over on land) and how efficient that was.
+We also checked how waterproof each boat was, how easily it collected water while paddling, if it had any draining mechanism (including tipping the boat over on land), and how efficient those processes were.
 We evaluated how much water we found ourselves sitting in — or not — and how easy it was to mitigate that.

 Ease of Set Up

-Not only did we assess how easy it was to set up each kayak, but we also appraised each one for how easy they were to take down again.
-This included following directions to a T to see how helpful they are, seeing how the amount of time it took to set up each kayak changed as we became more familiar with the process, and being brutally honest about how excited we were or weren't to go through the assembly/disassembly process.
+Not only did we assess how easy it was to set up each kayak, but we also appraised each one for how easy it was to take down again.
+This included following the included directions to a T to see how helpful they were, seeing how the amount of time it took to set up each kayak changed as we became more familiar with the process, and being brutally honest about how excited we were — or weren't — to go through the assembly/disassembly process.

 Several kayaks specifically requested inflation to a certain pressure (measured in PSI) but came with no way to measure that pressure.
-However, most included qualitative directions for what the appropriate pressure felt like.
-In addition, the pressure inside each air chamber is subject to fluctuation based on ambient temperature of the air, land surface it's being inflated on, the temperature of the water you're paddling in, and amount of direct sunlight the kayak is exposed to.
-For this reason, we worried less about the specific PSI of the kayak chambers and more about their relative feel to each other and the paddler and noted our experiences with that approach.
+However, most included qualitative directions for what the appropriate pressure should feel like.
+In addition, the pressure inside each air chamber is subject to fluctuation based on the ambient temperature of the air, the land surface it's being inflated on, the temperature of the water you're paddling in, and the amount of direct sunlight the kayak is exposed to.
+For this reason, we worried less about the specific PSI of the kayak chambers and more about their relative feel to each other and the paddler.

-We also tested each boat for how dirty they got during our adventures and how easy each was to clean and ready for storage.
-This included getting water out of each kayak, drying them completely, and having boats as free from debris as reasonably possible.
+We also noted how dirty each boat got during our adventures and how easy each was to clean and get ready for storage.
+This included getting water out of each kayak, drying it completely, and removing as much debris as possible.

 As packable yaks, these boats are automatically more portable than any standard hardshell kayak.
-However, just because you can fit them on the garage shelf or in the trunk of your sedan doesn't mean they're just as much fun to carry a mile to the beach, over rocky terrain, or take with you on a backpacking trip or an international vacation.
+However, just because you can fit your boat on the garage shelf or in the trunk of your sedan doesn't mean it's fun to carry a mile to the beach, over rocky terrain, or take with you on a backpacking trip or an international vacation.

 For this category, we evaluated the overall packed size and weight of each kayak as well as how each was carried.
-We lugged them to distant lakes, nearby streams, up and down stairs, through woods, on road trips, across campgrounds, and anywhere else we could find water to float on.
-We also took note on not only how easy they were to carry, but also if we had enough free hands to bring along our life jackets, water bottles, sunscreen, snacks, and anything else required for an enjoyable on-water experience.
+We lugged our boats to distant lakes, nearby streams, up and down stairs, through woods, on road trips, across campgrounds, and anywhere else we could find water to float on.
+We took note of not only how easy they were to carry but also if we had enough free hands to bring along our life jackets, water bottles, sunscreen, snacks, and anything else required for an enjoyable on-water experience.

-Each of these tests helped us to put together a complete picture of every kayak, how it performs, and its best use, to help you figure out which is the right choice for your paddling desires.
+These tests helped us put together a complete picture of every kayak and how it performs to help you figure out which is the right choice for your paddling desires.